 If there is an increase in the costs of firms, then businesses will pass this on to consumers.
 There will be a shift to the left in the AS.

 Cost-push inflation can be caused by many factors

 If trades unions can present a united front then they can bargain for higher wages.
 Rising wages are a key cause of cost push inflation because wages are the most significant cost for many firms. (higher wages may also contribute to rising demand)

 2. Import prices

-In 2011/12, the UK experienced a rise in cost-push inflation, partly due to the depreciation in the Pound against the Euro. (also due to higher taxes)
+In 2011/12, the UK experienced a rise in cost-push inflation, partly due to the depreciation of the Pound against the Euro. (also due to higher taxes)